ruiqi777/Ontario-COVID19-Forecasting/readme.md

-### MIE 1624 Final Project:COVID19 Forecasting and Analysis in Ontario
+### MIE 1624 Final Project: COVID19 Forecasting and Analysis in Ontario